Alphabet (poetry collection): Themes

 Alphabet deals with themes of nuclear war and ecological devastation.

 As the poem progresses and each section lengthens, an increasing number of elements related to destruction, death, and ecological devastation are introduced.
-The sections progress through the alphabet, finishing on the letter "N", for nuclear destruction, suggesting a premature end to the enumeration of splendours.
+The sections progress through the alphabet, ending with 'N', symbolizing nuclear destruction and implying an abrupt halt.
 The use of the Fibonacci sequence, Christensen later realised, was particularly appropriate for a plea that life can continue.
 "I found out after I had written alphabet that many plants follow these numbers.
 For example, sunflowers are ordered with the Fibonacci sequence - it's the way the seeds are placed."

 Reception

-The book was reviewed in Publishers Weekly in 2001: "As used here with controlled repetitions, the [Fibonacci] sequence gives the whole an almost medieval sense of restriction[.]
+The book was reviewed in Publishers Weekly in 2001: "As used here with controlled repetitions, the [Fibonacci] sequence gives the whole an almost medieval sense of restriction.
 Abstracted cold war fears and post-'70s ecological concern and alienation give way to litanies of real world outrages ... which culminate in a post-nuclear holocaust nightmare, with birds and children somehow having survived in caves.
 The scenario may seem dated, but the threats remain very real, and Christensen's poetic appeal for sanity and humanity remains an abstracted call to action."